 NEW THIS YEAR: In addition to an APCD Agricultural Burn Permit, in most areas of the county a CAL FIRE permit is also required for agricultural burning.
 To obtain a CAL FIRE permit, go to https://burnpermit.fire.ca.gov/

-We are highly encouraging those that have held burn permits within the last two years to renew this season online.
+We highly encourage those that have held burn permits within the last two years to renew online this season.